afeld/personal-security/index.md

 ### Important accounts

 Prioritize securing services that you frequently use for communication, or that have sensitive information like your contacts, financial, payment, or health information.
+In other words, which accounts do you have that, if hacked, would be a Big Deal?
 Examples of services that might be at the top of that list:

 - Bank(s)
 - Ecommerce